Déjà Disparu

 003

 I alight from the bus with Hokkien still ringing in my ears.
 I don’t understand the words, but something in the rhythm follows me home—past the construction site, across the street, and into the building lobby.
-I walk past a group with a stroller and dodge the centrifugal fan, still out after yesterday’s rain, ready for action should more ensue, and await the lift.
-I’m sweating, my t-shirt clinging to me.
-It’s new now, but already on its way to becoming soft, shapeless comfort—a promise of good days to come.
+I walk past a group with a stroller and dodge the centrifugal fan, still out after yesterday’s rain, skip through the security gate, and await the lift.
+I’m sweating, my t-shirt’s clinging to me.
+It’s relatively new, but already transmorgifying into threadbare, shapeless, comfort—a promise of good days to come.

-We wrap ourselves in layers—some tangible, like the sweat-soaked clothing of a Hong Kong summer; others harder to hold, like language, time, or memory.
-I’m reading Juan Emar’s Yesterday, and his vision of a world suspended between temporalities feels uncannily familiar.
-He writes of time moving at ‘the same usual, slow speed as the day before yesterday... as all the ages that have descended since Adam,’ while the world around him moves at ‘the breakneck speed of lions.’² It’s a feeling I recognise in Hong Kong—caught between velocity and stillness, ground and sky.
+We wrap ourselves in layers—some tangible, like the sweat-soaked clothing of a Hong Kong summer; others are harder to hold, intangible, like language, time, and memory.
+In his novel Yesterday, Juan Emar writes of time not as a straight line, but as something suspended—layered and slow—an idea that feels increasingly familiar in a city like this.
+He describes time moving at ‘the same usual, slow speed as the day before yesterday... as all the ages that have descended since Adam,’ while the world around him moves at ‘the breakneck speed of lions.’² It’s a feeling I recognise in Hong Kong—caught between velocity and stillness, ground and sky.

 004